 I hope you found this post helpful.
 I know it’s challenging to teach The Giver during distance learning, but your students are so lucky to have you!

 The ideas I shared today are only a small part of a larger project that I’ve been working on with Dr. Sheila Frye (from Teaching Literacy) called “Rethinking the Classics” to help teachers find supplemental texts and curriculum updates.
-So far, besides The Giver, we have covered Romeo & Juliet, The Odyssey, The Outsiders, The Great Gatsby, and we have many more to come.
+So far, besides The Giver, we have covered Romeo & Juliet, The Odyssey, The Outsiders, The Great Gatsby, To Kill a Mockingbird, and we have many more to come.

 If you don’t see the specific text you’re looking for you can reach out to me @nouvelle_ela and I’ll see if I can help 🙂